-&lt;sup>14 Jobling has also noticed that judgeship initially appears positive but then becomes more and more negative.
-"The section begins with the judge-system in place and working (Ochniel).
-Then, and with increasing pervasiveness, problems with the system are permitted to appear; rule by the judges fails to conform to expectations" (The Sense of Biblical Narratiles: Structural Analyses in the Hebrew Bible II, 60).
+14 Jobling has also noticed that judgeship initially appears positive but then becomes more and more negative.
+"The section begins with the judge-system in place and working (Othniel).
+Then, and with increasing pervasiveness, problems with the system are permitted to appear; rule by the judges fails to conform to expectations" (The Sense of Biblical Narrative: Structural Analyses in the Hebrew Bible II, 60).
 Jobling then lists four evidences of this negative trend.
-J. Cheryl Exum also observes that all the judges except Othniel make for unlikely heroes and that some of these leaders exhibit highly questionable behavior ("The Centre Cannot Hold: Thematic and Textural Instabilities in Judges," Canhoic Biblical Quarterly 22 [July 1990]: 412).
-Cf. Webb, The Box of the Judges: An Integrated Reading, 157-58, 170-71.
+J. Cheryl Exum also observes that all the highly questionable behavior ("The Centre Cannot Hold: Thematic and Textual Inudges except Othniel make for unlikely heroes and that some of these leaders exhibit Catholic Biblical Quarterly 52 [July 1990]: 412).
+Cf. Webb, The Book of the Judges: An Integrated Reading, 157-58, 170-71 stabilities in Judges,"